Gran Guerrero: Taurus (2012–2013)

-Shortly after his DragonMania VII appearance Taurus was announced as part of Consejo Mundial de Lucha Libre's (CMLL) Generacion 2012, a group of young wrestlers who made their debut in 2012 and in addition to Taurus included Guerrero Negro Jr., Espanto Jr., Akuma, Herodes Jr., Oro Jr. and Génesis.
-Taurus made his CMLL in-ring debut on June 18, 2012, teaming with Bobby Zavala and Hooligan as the team lost to Leono, Metálico, and Sensei.
-Taurus was the last of the Generacion 2012 wrestlers to make his CMLL Super Viernes (CMLL's main show) debut, as he teamed with Zayco to lose to Leono and Metálico on the September 28, 2012 show.
-On October 14, 2012, worked a Toryumon benefit show for injured wrestler Electrico.
-On the show, the team of Taurus, El Hijo del Medico Asesino and El Hijo del Signo defeated Magnus, Mr. Rolling, and Platino.
+Taurus made his Consejo Mundial de Lucha Libre (CMLL) debut as part of Generacion 2012, a group of young wrestlers who made their debut in 2012, involving Guerrero Negro Jr., Espanto Jr., Akuma, Herodes Jr., Oro Jr. and Génesis.
+In his first match on June 18, Taurus, Bobby Zavala and Hooligan lost to Leono, Metálico and Sensei.
+Taurus was the last of the group to debut on CMLL's main show, Super Viernes, as he teamed with Zayco to lose to Leono and Metálico on September 28.
+On October 14, Taurus worked a Toryumon benefit show for injured wrestler Electrico, where he, El Hijo del Medico Asesino and El Hijo del Signo defeated Magnus, Mr. Rolling and Platino.
+In early 2013, Taurus teamed up with Zumba to compete in Toryumon's 16th 2Torneo Juvenil Copa Dragon ("Young Dragon Tournament"), defeating Akuma and Guerrero Negro Jr. in the quarter-finals, but losing to Los Hermanos Celestick in the semi-finals.

-In early 2013 Taurus teamed up with Zumba to compete in Toryumon's 16th 2Torneo Juvenil Copa Dragon ("Young Dragon Tournament"), defeating fellow Generacion 2012'ers Akuma and Guerrero Negro Jr. in the quarterfinals, but losing to Los Hermanos Celestick in the semi-finals.
-Less than two months later CMLL held their second annual Torneo Sangre Nueva ("The New Blood Tournament"), a tournament that focuses primarily on younger wrestlers or wrestlers who work in the promotion's lower ranks, generally the first or second match of the show, as a way to highlight or promote a wrestler up to a higher level of competition.
-Taurus was part of qualifying "Block B" of the tournament that competed on March 5, 2013, for the other finalist spot, with a field that also included Genesis, Oro Jr., Robin, Sensei, Super Halcón Jr., Disturbio, Guerrero Negro Jr., Inquisidor, and Zayco.
-Taurus won the torneo cibernetico elimination match, personally eliminating Sensei and Guerrero Negro Jr. to earn a spot in the finals the following week against Soberano Jr. Sobereano Jr. defeated Taurus, two falls to one to win the 2013 Sangre Nueva tournament.

-In late March 2013 Taurus was announced as one of the Novatos, or rookies, in the 2013 Torneo Gran Alternativa, or "Great Alternative tournament".
-The Gran Alternativa pairs a rookie with an experienced wrestler for a tag team tournament.
-Taurus teamed up with veteran Averno and compete in Block A on April 12, 2013.
-The duo defeated Stigma and La Mascara in the first round but lost to Hombre Bala Jr. and Atlantis in the second round.
+Less than two months later, CMLL held their second annual Torneo Sangre Nueva ("The New Blood Tournament"), which focused on younger wrestlers in hopes of promoting them to higher levels of competition.
+Taurus participated in "Block B" on March 5; the field also included Genesis, Oro Jr., Robin, Sensei, Super Halcón Jr., Disturbio, Guerrero Negro Jr., Inquisidor and Zayco.
+He won the torneo cibernetico elimination match, eliminating Sensei and Guerrero Negro Jr. to earn a spot in the finals the following week against Soberano Jr., who defeated Taurus to win the tournament.
+Shortly after, Taurus was announced as one of the novatos ("rookies') in the Torneo Gran Alternativa ("Great Alternative Tournament"), which pairs a rookie with an experienced wrestler.
+On April 12, he and veteran Averno defeated La Máscara and Stigma in the first round, but lost to Atlantis and Hombre Bala Jr. in the second round.